w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

     ↑--------------------------↑ -> This is Mac address
 ```

 Physical interface names may vary.
-Use a interface name of dedicated network adapter for bridging.
+Use the interface name of a dedicated network adapter for bridging.

-To create bridged interface, we need to modify the netplan, to modify `netplan`,
+To create a bridged interface, we need to modify the `netplan`, as described below.

 ```
 % sudo nano /etc/netplan/50-cloud-init.yaml # Opening netplan condig file